-In 2017, NIDCR launched NIDCR 2030, a visioning initiative in which we imagined a future where DOC health and diseases are understood in the context of the whole body, and research transforms how we promote health, treat disease, and overcome health disparities.
+In 2017, NIDCR launched NIDCR 2030, a visioning initiative in which we imagined a future where dental, oral, and craniofacial health and diseases are understood in the context of the whole body, and research transforms how we promote health, treat disease, and overcome health disparities.
 To get us there, NIDCR asked for your help in developing our 2020-2025 Strategic Plan.

-As of the public comment closing date of August 15th, NIDCR received a total of 208 responses to the RFI from 180 unique respondents.
+As of the public comment closing date of August 15th, 2019, NIDCR received a total of 208 responses to the RFI from 180 unique respondents.

 For each priority area we received the following number of responses:

-|Oral Health + Overall Health 165
+|Oral Health + Overall Health||165|

 Comments came from a diverse set of contributors:

-40% were in academia/research; 20% were patients and patient advocates; 8% were affiliated with non-profit/advocacy groups; 4% were in government and 3% were in industry.
-(24% did not provide an affiliation or replied other.)
+40% were in academia/research; 20% were patients and patient advocates; 8% were affiliated with non-profit/advocacy groups; 4% were in government and 3% were in industry; 24% did not provide an affiliation or replied other.

+Many of you shared personal stories with us, and we appreciate your willingness to offer your perspectives on the direction of the institute’s research.
 We appreciate your feedback and are taking it into consideration as we move forward with our 2020-2025 strategic plan.